 Pass road.
 After several miles the road narrows to a single lane.
 Drive 8

-miles on Geyser Pass road (to mile 28.6).
-Here you come to a fork, with a
+miles on Geyser Pass road (to mile 28.6) until you see a bathroom, kiosk,

 step-around squeeze gate, is in those trees uphill from you.